dullroar/ten-steps-to-linux-survival/README.md

 Why?
 ----

 Because I work in a primarily Windows-oriented shop, and I seem to be "the guy" that everyone comes to when they need help on a Linux or related system.
-I don't count myself a Linux guru (***at all***), but I have been running it since 1996 (Slackware on a laptop with 8MB of memory!), and have worked on or run at home various ports and flavors and and versions and distros of "\*IX" over the years, including:
+I don't count myself a Linux guru (***at all***), but I have been running it since 1996 (Slackware on a laptop with 8MB of memory!), and have worked on or run at home various ports and flavors and and versions and distros of "UNIX" over the years, including:

 -   **AIX**